This section is a step by step getting started guide.

 1. Drivers delivered on a CD-ROM provided with the camera.
 These might not be the latest version, so consider option 2.

 3. Microsoft supported webcams (which work with DirectShow) may download a driver automatically once the camera is plugged in.
-This certainly works, for example, with the Microsoft LifeCam under Windows 10.
-However, earlier versions of Windows require the to be downloaded from Microsoft.

 Once the camera drivers are installed, restart Windows, plug in the camera and check via Control Panel > Devices to see if the device (camera) is working properly.